F0lak/dm_open_ref/ref/atom/movable/var/bound_width.md

 ## bound_width var (movable atom)
 ###### BYOND Version 490

+**Default value:**
++   32 (width of default icon; depends on world.icon_size)

+This var defines the width of the physical atom\'s bounding box, in pixels.
+By default all atoms are assumed to be one tile in physical size.

+Example: A 16×16 smiley face centered in a 32×32 icon should have a bound_width value of 16.

 **See also:**
 +   [bound_x var (movable atom)](/ref/atom/movable/var/bound_x.md)
 +   [bound_y var (movable atom)](/ref/atom/movable/var/bound_y.md)